Start left and right at both ends of the array

-Binary Search is an algorithm that finds a target value in a sorted array or a range of numbers by repeatedly dividing the search space in half.
-Imagine looking for a specific page in a phone book.
-Instead of scanning every page, you flip to the middle, then decide if the target is in the first or second half and eliminate half of the possibilities with each step.
-With every comparison, the search “zooms” in on the target, which gives it a time complexity of O(log n).
+Binary Search finds a target value in a sorted array or a range of numbers by repeatedly dividing the search space in half, the way you'd look up a name in a phone book: flip to the middle, then decide if the target is in the first or second half and eliminate half of the possibilities with each step.
+The phone book picture is off in one detail: a human flips proportionally, opening near the front to find "Avery", while binary search always jumps to the dead center.
+With every comparison, the search “zooms” in on the target, and halving a billion candidates 30 times leaves exactly one.
+That halving is what a time complexity of O(log n) describes.

 def binary_search(nums: list[int], target: int) -> int: